RamanSambharia/Python-Assignment/README.md

 # 🔍 Function Matching and Analysis with Python

 This project implements a complete Python solution to analyze, match, and visualize mathematical functions using CSV data files.
-The system identifies ideal function fits, evaluates test data, and visualizes everything — storing all results in a local SQLite database.
+It identifies ideal function fits, evaluates test data, and visualizes results — storing everything in a local SQLite database.

 ---